Celia Díaz Laurel: Early life and career

-Maria Luz Celia Teresita Díaz y Franco was born on May 29, 1928, in Talisay, Negros Occidental to Anselmo Sison Diaz and Concepcion Gonzalez Franco.
+Maria Luz Celia Teresita Franco Díaz was born on May 29, 1928, in Talisay, Negros Occidental to Anselmo Sison Diaz and Concepcion Gonzalez Franco.
 She was the youngest of six children.
 Her family moved to Manila when she was five.
 She studied at the Assumption Convent, where she was first exposed to stage performance.

 She studied Fine Arts at the University of the Philippines where she was mentored by National Artists for Visual Arts Fernando Amorsolo and Guillermo Tolentino.

 She then went on to pursue a Master in Fine Arts at Yale University, joining her husband Salvador “Doy” Laurel (who was later to become Vice-President of the Philippines) who was working on his master’s degree in Law at the same university at that time.
-Diaz-Laurel later detoured to the Yale School of Drama following an impressive interview conducted by a school official.
+Díaz-Laurel later detoured to the Yale School of Drama following an impressive interview conducted by a school official.

+In April 1981, policemen in Manila filed a criminal case against Díaz-Laurel for breaching the peace after she participated in a noise barrage in the city on April 6.
+A month later, however, the charges against her and ten other participants were dismissed by President Marcos.

 Celia has written several books (one dedicated to her husband Salvador, and the other to her grandfather Domingo Franco, one of 13 martyrs executed at Bagumbayan).
 She became an accomplished painter with a book chronicling her many works, a stage actress, and later in life, a production and costume set designer.